estevaowat/ComoEstaSeuHumor/README.md

 # ComoEstaSeuHumor
-Este projeto para a faculdade utiliza a API do Google Vision utiliza a câmera do computador para determinar qual é o sentimento mais provável que você está sentindo.
+A college project to implement Google Vision API and camera to ascertain what is the most likely feeling are you right now.

-## Pré-requisitos
+## Pre-requisites
   - Angular-cli >= 6.2.6
   - TypeScript >= 2.9.2

-## Rodar localmente
+## Run in development mode
-  - Clone esse repositório para sua máquina.
+  - Clone this project to your machine
-  - `npm install` para instalar as depedências do node.
+  - Run `npm install` to install node dependencies.
-  - `ng serve` para rodar localmente
+  - Run `ng serve` to start a development server